Boodle2003/github-slideshow/_posts/About myself.md

 I don't like doing much yard work.
 I am comfortable with mowing the lawn, though.

 I am currently working as an animator, voice actor, game programmer and musician.
+I don't have an organization or band yet, but I am looking to initiate one!